 Jordan Sekulow has extensive background as a conservative grassroots political organizer.
 He served as the National Youth Director for the Bush-Cheney 2004 presidential campaign and as a consultant to former Massachusetts Governor Mitt Romney’s 2008 presidential campaign.

 Jordan Sekulow regularly appears as a guest commentator on Fox News, MSNBC, CNN, and other national media outlets, where he is chosen for his expert analysis of complex legal issues and his conservative political savvy.
-He is a regular contributor to the Washington Post’s “On Faith” section and maintains his own Washington Post blog entitled “Religious Right Now,” where he covers social conservatives’ involvement in shaping America’s legal, political, and cultural landscape.
+He was a contributor to the Washington Post’s “On Faith” section with his own Washington Post blog entitled “Religious Right Now” from 2010-2013, where he covered social conservatives’ involvement in shaping America’s legal, political, and cultural landscape.
 He also publishes articles for various nationally renowned conservative and mainstream publications such as the Washington Times, The Daily Caller, Human Events, and the National Review Online.

 Sekulow is a graduate of Regent University School of Law in Virginia Beach, VA, where he served as co-founder and Editor-in-Chief of the Regent Journal of Law and Public Policy.
 Sekulow is also a graduate of George Washington University and earned his Master of Laws degree (LL.M.) in International Human Rights from the Georgetown Law Center.